SteveMuiyuro/alx-system_engineering-devops/0x00-shell_basics/README.md

-The script prints the absolute path of the directory
+This script displays the content of current directory